 I think we should have drones.

-I think you should have increased security.
+I think we should have increased security.

 But I think it's a big white elephant waste of time.

-Well, those two things are completely separate issues.
+Those two things are completely separate issues.

 Yes, they are.